Online Training: Extended Windows Memory Dump Analysis

 • Querying and visualizing WinDbg output data

-• Using Machine Learning for diagnostics and postmortem debugging (new)
+• Using Data Science, Machine Learning, and AI for diagnostics and postmortem debugging (new)

 The new version of the training updates existing and includes new exercises.